moondef/constantie/readme.md

 # constantie
-## JavaScript library for creation of immutable objects and arrays
+## A tiny JavaScript library for creation of immutable objects and arrays

 ### API
 ```js